amalog/scratch/sketch/errors.md

 I really want this kind of functionality in an Amalog debugger.
 I use it frequently when debugging SWI-Prolog programs.
 Make sure the language allows for this sort of tooling.

 I also want to have declarative debugging like Mercury has.
 I haven't used that very much, but it seems like a specific application of a reversible debugger.
 The reversing step is simply executed by a machine instead of with user interaction.

+## Errors as Values

+Both Go and Perl 6 have a notion of "errors as values".
+When a function fails, it returns a value representing the error.

+### Go

+In [Go](http://blog.golang.org/errors-are-values), most functions return a tuple `x, err`, where `x` is what you care about and `err` is what went wrong.

+The lack of macros (or non-local return) means you're stuck reading and writing repetitive error handling code.
+The linked blog post tries to cover it over with lipstick but Go's standard library shows that nearly every use of an `error` value is immediately followed by `if err != ...`.
+On the positive side, having `error` allows for some convenient control flow on occasion.

+This is a classic example of an engineering tradeoff (despite Gophers pretending there's no cost, just benefit).

+### Perl 6

+In [Perl 6](http://doc.perl6.org/type/Failure), a function returns `x` (the value you care about).
+If something goes wrong, the function calls `fail()` which causes `x` to have a value representing the error.
+That value encapsulates a snapshot of the stack trace and details about what caused the error.

+If `x` is never used, it throws an exception when it goes out of scope.
+If you use `x` in a boolean context or pass it to `defined()`, the error is marked as "handled" and won't ever throw an exception.
+Using the value in any other way throws an exception.
+In all cases, the exception shows the stack trace of the original `fail()` call.

+This has a nice set of tradeoffs.
+It's impossible to ignore errors.
+Your code can just assume that everything worked fine and if that assumption was wrong you quickly find out about it.
+However, you can also handle the error locally or pass it up the call stack.
+All the nice error control flow from Go is still possible without the boilerplate.

+### Amalog?

+How might this look in Amalog.
+Perhaps calling `fail Oops Resume` signals a condition passing the value `Oops` to any existing handlers (stored in the trail?) who can bind `Resume`.
+If nobody handles the signal, all variables in the clause head are marked as error variables (holds stack trace, `Oops` value, etc).
+Unifying a void variable (`_`) with one of these variables causes the program to print the error's stack trace and exit.

+Calling certain predicates (`is_error`) unifies the variable with a ground term representing the error (effectively marking it as handled).
+Doing anything else with one of these variables prints a stack trace and exits.

+These are just quick ideas.
+I haven't thought about how useful they'd be for developers.